- Prospective Students

 What is a Directed Readings?

-A course in which reading and research, and/or field work will be supervised by a faculty member.
-Advanced level students who are interested in an in-depth independent study of an EASC subject not covered or fully covered by an existing course may approach a faculty member to supervise them in a Directed Readings course.
-While most of these courses will work towards a large research paper the precise details of the course will vary by instructor and subject.
-To register for Directed Readings, students must obtain approval from the supervising professor no later than the last day of classes of the preceding term.
-Pre-requisites: 75 units including 30 units in EASC courses.
+EASC 491(1), 492 (2) and 493 (3) are courses in the program set aside for Directed Readings.
+Advanced level students interested in an in-depth study of a subject not covered or not fully covered by an existing course may approach a faculty member to request supervision in a Directed Readings course.
+While most of these courses will work towards a large research paper, the precise details of the course will vary by instructor and subject.

 I am currently in a different Faculty or Program.
 Can I transfer to Earth Sciences?

 Yes! - See Faculty of Science Advising website for information on Internal Transfer.

 I am ready to graduate, should I meet with an Advisor?

 Yes !
 If you expect to be graduation in the next 2-3 semester, it is strongly recommended that you meet with the Academic Advisor to review graduation requirements.

 How do I submit my application to graduate?

 The earliest students can apply to graduate is on the first day of classes in their graduating term.
 Visit http://www.sfu.ca/students/deadlines.html for graduation application/cancellation dates.